Esri/arcgis-enterprise-sdk-resources/Samples/dot net/SOE/SpatialQueryRESTSOE/ReadMe.md

 ## Sample data

-This sample uses the [Veg map service](../../../ReadMe.md#2-veg-service) as the sample service to test with the SOE.
+This sample uses the [Vegetation map service](https://github.com/Esri/arcgis-enterprise-sdk-resources/tree/master/Samples) as the sample service to test with the SOE.

 ## Instructions